 What body is subject to the Open Meetings Law?

-In the case of the LCG, meetings of a quorum of the City-Parish Council and the Lafayette Public Utilities Authority are subject to the Open Meetings Law.
-There are nine members of the City-Parish Council so a quorum is five members.
+In the case of the LCG, meetings of a quorum of the City Council, Parish Council, and the Lafayette Public Utilities Authority (LPUA) are subject to the Open Meetings Law.
+There are five members on each of the Councils and LPUA so a quorum is three members.
 There are five members of the LPUA so a quorum of that body is three members.

 However, the Open Meetings Law does not apply to chance meetings or social gatherings of members of a public body at which there is no vote or other action taken, including formal or informal polling of the members.

 The Open Meetings Law also applies to other “public bodies.”
 For example, the definition of “public bodies” includes bodies who possess policy making, advisory or administrative functions.
 Examples of this type of body would be the Planning and Zoning Commission and the Civil Service Boards.

 All public bodies must give written public notice of any regular, special, or rescheduled meeting no later than twenty-four hours before the meeting.
 Such notice shall include the agenda, date, time, and place of the meeting.

 Upon approval of two-thirds of the members present at a meeting of a public body, the public body may take up a matter not on the agenda.

 How must the notice of the agenda of a meeting be given?

 Written public notice given by all public bodies shall include the following:

 Under what circumstance can the Council conduct business in private?